Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Emma

-“Okay,” Wade began, his voice even as he looked around the room, “the label’s really happy with the album.”
+“Okay.”
+Wade looked around the room, voice even.
+“The label’s really happy with what we have so far.
+They want to add to the album.”

 He paused.